 Prior to the Sunset Date, Grupo VM will have the right to nominate that number of directors to the Board proportionate to its share ownership, generally rounded up to the nearest whole number of directors.
-Until the date on which Grupo VM no longer has the right to designate or nominate a majority of the Board and Grupo VM directors no longer constitute the majority of the Board (the "Decrease Date"), the Globe independent directors will have the exclusive right to nominate directors for election at annual shareholders meetings on behalf of the Board subject to the rights of Grupo VM to nominate directors of the Company will have the right to nominate directors for election at annual shareholders for election at annual shareholders meetings on behalf of the Board.
-From and after the Decrease Date, the Globe independent directors of the Company will have the right to nominate directors for election at annual shareholders meetings on behalf of the Board.
+Until the date on which Grupo VM no longer has the right to designate or nominate a majority of the Board and Grupo VM directors no longer constitute the majority of the Board (the "Decrease Date"), the Globe independent directors will have the exclusive right to nominate directors for election at annual shareholders meetings on behalf of the Board subject to the rights of Grupo VM to nominate individuals to, and to the right to nominate directors for election at annual shareholders meetings on behalf of the Board, subject to the rights of Grupo VM to nominate individuals to, and to the right of Mr. Kestenbaum to be nominated to be a member of, the Board.
 Our shareholders may propose nominees for director in accordance with the Articles and the U.K. Companies Act 2006.